macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 ---

 After the one class she had to do after the incident (yay, me!), she went out into the hall.
 Suddenly she heard a voice from the bathroom.
 "Celeste?"

+"Anna?"
+Celesteia was surprised to see her— friend?— in the bathroom, _calling_ her name?

+"Shh, join me."
+Anna seemed suspiciously keen on talking to Celesteia— _alone_.

+"I have somewhere only you, Lis, and _maybe_ Candell can visit.
+My treehouse.